Maui is an extremely popular location to get married for many reasons. Here are a few reasons why Maui, Hawaii is an excellent choice for weddings:

 • Detail Oriented – Look at their example photos and see if they’re capturing the details.
 Some photographers capture the ring exchange, the kiss, and the first dance.
 Some capture all of these things plus: the bouquet, rings, shoes, flowers, grandma Edna’s tears of joy, etc… You want the little things to be caught as much as possible.
 These are the little things you might have missed, or the little things that cost a lot that you don’t want to forget.

-We suggest contacting Natalie Brown Photography.
-In our opinion, she possesses the finest in all of the above attributes.
+Contact Natalie Brown Photography.
+She possesses the finest in all of the above attributes.

 Interview a few officiants over the phone or in person.
 There are many on the island, and they all have their own style.

 Choose your colors and your flowers beforehand.
 You may want to meet with your florist when you arrive to make sure they share the same vision.

 Probably the most expensive thing you deal with will be food.
 Make sure you’re getting your money’s worth.
 Just because a company is in high demand, doesn’t make them good.
 You may fall through the cracks.

 This writer personally went with a popular, well recommended caterer, and paid a fortune.
 We should have known from the beginning that it was a mistake because we had a hell of a time getting anyone to call us back for a tasting.
 The food was pretty good, but they skimped on a few things we requested (and paid extra for.)

 We love the work from the Mill House Restaurant.
 They’re professional, employ only incredibly gifted chefs, are organized, and have warm staff.
 We like how approachable and friendly they are at a reception.
 They’re top-notch.

 You’ll need a wedding permit, which is something that your officiant or planner should be able to help you get.

 10. Other Stuff